tarekAlsamkari/Whitepaper/README.ENG.md

 ## 🚀 Mission and Vision Statement

 Our mission is to work with our community to create a system incorporating economics, games, and NFTs.
-The vision is to integrate NFT, gaming, and metaverse to reach an enjoyable, profitable, and global level of technology.
+The vision is to integrate NFT, gaming, and metaverse to reach an enjoyable and global level of technology.
 We foresee a digital universe that grows with time and usage and an economy that drives the game and raises the value of $SPMT due to more user engagement.

 ## 🚀 The SPMT Project
 The SPMT is the first blockchain project to implement meta-tourism fully controlled by players, where creativity is only limited to the players' intuition - A galaxy of endless possibilities and opportunities.
-The SPMT project is for everyone; investors, gamers, explorers, crypto enthusiasts, and even casual internet users.
+The SPMT project is for everyone; gamers, explorers, crypto enthusiasts, and even casual internet users.
 At the initial stage of the project, the SPMT team has identified and named 15,000 habitable planets ready for sale.
 Once purchased, everything needed to develop these planets are also available as NFTs, which can be

 •	Minted and uploaded into the SPMT Metaverse